jbq/pkg-salt/doc/ref/modules/index.rst

     salt '*' sys.doc

-This function simple prints out the docstrings found in the modules, when writing Salt modules, please follow the formatting conventions for docstrings as they appear in the other modules.
+This function simply prints out the docstrings found in the modules; when writing Salt modules, please follow the formatting conventions for docstrings as they appear in the other modules.